 World Space Week is the annual week of celebrating achievements and contributions of Space Science, technology, and its applications.
-To educate young students and the general masses about the bounties of space technology and its applications, United Nations General Assembly has declared 4th-10th October as World Space Week.
+In order to educate young students and the general masses about the bounties of space technology and its applications, United Nations General Assembly has declared 4th-10th October as World Space Week.

 World Space Week Association (www.worldspaceweek.org), a non-government, non-profit international organization, coordinates this celebratory week worldwide through National Coordinators appointed in each country.
-In Pakistan, the event is coordinated by the country’s National Coordinator, the Secretary of the National Space Agency of Pakistan, SUPARCO, through Space Education and Awareness Drive (SEAD).
+In Pakistan, the event is coordinated by the country’s National Coordinator, the Secretary of National Space Agency of Pakistan, SUPARCO, through Space Education and Awareness Drive (SEAD).